devlemire/categorizer/README.md

 * Change the span with the `className` of `"new-chart__labels"` to display the current labels from state inside [ ].
   * For example, if I had the labels `green` and `red`:
     * "[ green, red ] (Min.
 3)"
-* TEST:
-  * Go into your app and try putting in labels by typing in the label `input` field and pressing enter.
-You should see the text underneath update every time you press enter.

 <details>